SELVARAJANTESTER/scrapup-prod/snapshots/preprod_2/README.md

 Quick start (Windows PowerShell):

 1. Install dependencies
-   # Scrapup / ScrapCollect
+   # Scrapup / PickMyScrap

-   ScrapCollect is a small demo project that includes a static frontend and a lightweight Express backend.
+   PickMyScrap is a small demo project that includes a static frontend and a lightweight Express backend.
 The backend can integrate with Firebase Firestore and Cloud Storage when a service account JSON is provided; otherwise the server runs in a local fallback mode using `app_data_fallback.json` for easy